For more than 20 years, entrepreneurs, athletes, writers, and others have been proponents of focusing on the daily small decisions made.

 Their tactics are to succeed through the small.
 They ignore the largeness of the task.

 They persevere, develop resilience, outlast others, and overcome.
-They succeed.
-They win.
-They survive.
-They thrive.
+And so they succeed.
+Likewise, they survive.
+And in the end, they thrive.

 And this is what can happen to your daughter.
 The overwhelming obstacles and big changes can evaporate.
 They can lose their steam.